-TCCs are financial instruments that can be used to hedge costs resulting from transmission system congestion.
-Primary Holders of TCCs are able to hedge congestion costs associated with transmitting 1 MW of power between the buses specified in the TCCs.
-Payments to Primary Holders of TCCs are primarily funded through Congestion Rents collected in the DAM.
 Congestion Rents are collected by the NYISO from energy buyers and Transmission System users when the Congestion Components of LBMPs differ between locations where energy is purchased versus locations where energy is supplied.
 Payments to Primary Holders of TCCs are principally funded through Congestion Rents collected in the DAM.
 Any Congestion Rent Shortfalls are funded by the Transmission Owners.
 Likewise, any Excess Congestion Rents are paid to the Transmission Owners.
-These Congestion Rent Shortfalls and Excess Congestion Rents are applied to the Transmission Owners' respective Transmission Service Charge (TSC) or NYPA Transmission Adjustment Charge (NTAC).
+These Congestion Rent Shortfalls and Excess Congestion Rents are applied to the Transmission Owners' respective Transmission Service Charge (TSC) or NYPA Transmission AdjustmentCharge (NTAC).